MischaU8/yumyum/curves/create-clean-outline-from-overlapping-curves_kB0W5Ncnbm8.md

 Version:
 Uploaded: 2023-04-28

-yum yum Floyd here with a quick tip for creating a clean outline from overlapping curves in Plasticity simply select the faces you'd like to produce a new curve from and use the keyboard shortcut shift d to generate a new curve use this handy tip to quickly create clean curves from overlapping curves
+Simply select the faces you'd like to produce a new curve from and use the keyboard shortcut `shift-D` to generate a new curve.

+Use this handy tip to quickly create clean curves from overlapping curves.